 Money doesn't have to be a frustrating or confusing topic.
 When you apply the practical tools shared by Joseph Sangl in I Was Broke.
 Now I'm Not., you will gain control over your finances.
 As your financial education increases, you will begin to see your plans, hopes, and dreams become a reality as you start living a fully funded life!
 In this book, you will learn the fundamental rules of money.
 Even more importantly, you will walk away with HOPE that you can live a fully funded life!

-U.S. \$20.00 This book and additional resources at www.iwbnin.com
+U.S. \$20.00 This book and additional resources at www.iwbnin.com do - regardless of the cost or income potential.

 ABOUT JOSEPH SANGL